Our mission is to maximize investment in the nonprofit workforce.

-Nonprofit professionals are the bedrock of civic life.
-Our communities, environment, and economy all benefit when nonprofit leaders have the support to not just survive, but to thrive.
+Nonprofit workers are the bedrock of organizational effectiveness.
+Our communities, democracy, and economy all benefit when nonprofit leaders have the support they need not just to survive, but to thrive.

-Indeed, investing in the nonprofit workforce is the best thing we can do to increase performance and impact across the social sector.
-It is also a matter of ensuring social justice within the very organizations that work for social justice out in the world.
+Indeed, investing in the nonprofit workforce is the best thing we can do to increase equity, effectiveness, and endurance in the social sector.

-We invite you to join us in this important campaign!
+We invite you to join us in this important effort.

 There is a gaping deficit of investment in the nonprofit workforce.
 Foundations use only 1% of grant dollars to support staff development in grantee organizations, and nonprofits have little incentive or capital to invest in their people.